juanma-wp/abilities-dataviews/README.md

-# Abilities DataViews
+# Abilities Dashboard

-A WordPress plugin that provides a beautiful, interactive interface for viewing and managing WordPress Abilities using the WordPress DataViews component.
+A WordPress plugin that provides a beautiful, interactive dashboard for viewing and managing WordPress Abilities with advanced data visualization and management capabilities.

 ## Overview